WalkingPal/walking-pal-web/.docs/TYPE-SYSTEM.md

 - caption
 - overline

-**h1..6** are used for heading. larger fonts like h1 are used rarely **subtitle1..2** smaller than headlines.
+**h1..6** are used for heading.
+Larger fonts like h1 are used rarely.
+**subtitle1..2**: Smaller than headlines.
 Used for medium-emphasis text that is shorter in length.
-**body1..2** used for long-form writing.
+**body1..2** Used for long-form writing.
-**button** Button text variant is a style applied to the text on buttons **Caption and overline**: used sparingly to annotate imagery **overline**: Sparingly used.
+**button** Button text variant is a style applied to the text on buttons.
+**Caption and overline**: Used sparingly to annotate imagery.
+**overline**: Sparingly used.
 Mainly Used over headlines to introduce the headline.

 _For UI examples refer to the link given above_